NebraLtd/Helium-Guides/docs/handy-guides/hotspot-ideal-location.md

 * Higher dBI: Great performance on flat terrain and low hotspot density.
-* Lower dBI: Great performance on uneven terrains, or areas with a high hotspot density.
+* Lower dBI: Great performance on uneven terrain, or areas with a high hotspot density.
-* Middle dBI: Perfect for those eniorments that fall in between the other enviorments described above.
+* Middle dBI: Perfect for those environments that fall in between the other environments described above.

 ![Antenna Gain on Different Terrain](../media/photos/antenna/antenna-gain-location.png)